infosyrius/SpyMyFolder/README.md

 	-f : Force : no ask for replacement hash's result

 	-m : Send a mail.
-Warning : This script use mutt because mailx doesn't accept attachment
+Warning : This script use mail command

 	Example : ./spymyfolder.sh -v -f -s /etc/ -d /var/log/spymyfolder/

 	./spymyfolder.sh -s /etc/ -d /var/log/spymyfolder/ -e /etc/network/ -p sha256 -m john@doe.com

-	Warning : Remember to check for correct permissions on working directory !
+	Warning : If you want to send mail, please check if postfix is ok

 This script is not finished yet.